NickMcConnell/AngbandPlus/readme.txt

 === General Info ===

-This is the README file for Steamband 0.4.0 (14th Feb 2005).
+This is the README file for Steamband 0.4.1 (24th Dec 2007).

 Steamband is a "graphical" dungeon adventure game using textual characters to represent the walls and floors of a dungeon and the inhabitants therein,